Build log: 3D printer Anycubic Predator Height mod

 Mainboard: SKR 1.4 Turbo with 2209TMC drivers

-Firmware (you need to change z height before compiling): https://mega.nz/#!RD5zRJhZ!F2uRRc3gY21YocmqYpir_xRTUhxMF8X3Czd_KHabicY or https://www.facebook.com/groups/2408703419189476/posts/3033834490009696/
+Marlin firmware (you need to change z height before compiling): https://mega.nz/#!RD5zRJhZ!F2uRRc3gY21YocmqYpir_xRTUhxMF8X3Czd_KHabicY or https://www.facebook.com/groups/2408703419189476/posts/3033834490009696/

-Stepper dampers (need to remove these, theyre from before i swapped the mainboard)
+Stepper dampers (need to remove these, they’re from before i swapped the mainboard)

 Retractable caster wheels to roll the printer around easily.
 I drilled them directly to the sides of the pillars on the bottom